How to Create a Less Stressful Insulin Injection Routine

 - mySugar: Track insulin doses, blood sugar levels, food intake, exercise, etc. The best part?
 The mySugar Bolus Calculator does all the math for you for mealtime correction doses!

-- Dexcom or Freestyle Libre CGM Apps: If you use either of these CGMs, it makes sense to download these apps already, but did you know that you can use them to track your insulin doses and log your food intake and activity?
+- Dexcom or Freestyle Libre CGM Apps: If you use either of these continuous glucose monitors (CGMs), it makes sense to download these apps already, but did you know that you can use them to track your insulin doses and log your food intake and activity?
 Keeping all of your diabetes data in one place is beneficial to you and your healthcare team.

 - Glooko: Sync your data from your blood glucose meter (BGM), insulin pen or pump, CGM, activity tracker (FitBit, Strava, etc.), or food tracker to manage your health with Glooko.
 You can log insulin doses, food intake, blood sugar levels, etc. Glooko is easy to share with your healthcare team remotely, which could speed up any adjustments you want to make to your insulin injection routine under their direction.